offsoc/LitterBox/README.md

 ## Installation

 ### Prerequisites
+- Windows OS only (Linux is not supported)
 - Python 3.11 or higher
-- Administrator privileges (required for certain features)
+- Administrator privileges
-- Windows operating system (required for specific analyzers)

 ### Setup Steps